3DEO Wins Design Excellence Award for High-Volume Production Component

 Los Angeles, CA: August 4, 2020.

 3DEO, a metal 3D printing technology company, has won the Design Excellence Award for its metal 3D printed production component at the 2020 Design Excellence Award Competition.
 The competition is sponsored by the international trade association for metal powder industries, MPIF, which recognizes a distinguished example of the efforts in metal additive manufacturing to push forward new technologies, designs, and commercial successes.
-3DEO production parts can be found in diverse industries and applications in the aerospace, defense, medical device, and consumer product industries.
+3DEO production parts can be found in diverse industries and applications in the aerospace, medical device, and consumer product industries.

 Figure 1 – 3DEO’s Winning Part, the “Anchor Link”